yortus/DBFFile/README.md

   - Can use field descriptors from a hash of from another instance
 - Can append records to an existing .dbf file
   - Supports very large files
-- All operations are asyncronous and return a promise
+- All operations are asynchronous and return a promise

 ### Installation